Michigan High Blood Alcohol Content Super Drunk Law

 Hills Law: Serving Southwest Michigan For DUI & Super Drunk Cases

-Hills At Law, P.C. serves Kalamazoo and all of southwest Michigan.
+Hills At Law, P.C. serves Kalamazoo, Berrien County, and all of Southwest Michigan.
 We are deeply familiar with the area and well-versed in all laws that govern it, including the super drunk law and ignition interlock law.

-With over 80 years of combined experience and a well-known, well-respected reputation, we are southwest Michigan’s most trusted criminal defense firm.
-For thorough and determined representation in a super drunk law case or for any other criminal charges, contact Hills At Law, P.C. today.
+With over 80 years of combined experience and a well-known, well-respected reputation, we are Southwest Michigan’s most trusted criminal defense firm.
+For thorough and determined representation in a super drunk law case or for any other criminal charges, contact Hills At Law, P.C. today at 269.373.5430.